Saharufus/Face_Rec/README.md

 In order to preprocess we need to resize and scale the data.

 ### 3. Baseline Model
-Our baseline model is a `Gaussian Naive Bayes Classifier` with an accuracy of `95%`.
+Our baseline model is a `Gaussian Naive Bayes Classifier` with an accuracy of `51%`.
+The accuracy is really bad - it's the same as saying that the images are always the same or that they are always different.

-In this step, the dataframe consists on 200 rows with pictures of ourselves.
+In this step, the dataframe consists on 2271 rows with pictures of ourselves and random people.
 For each picture we have 11025 columns that correspond to the pixels of the anchor image and another 11025 that are the pixels of the picture that we are comparing to the anchor (in same cases positive and in other cases negative).
 The label is 1 if the images are the same or 0 if they are not.

 ### Prerequirements:
 -	Install requirements.txt